Ward727a/godot_datatable_plugin/README.md

 ## ©License

-This plugin is licensed under the GPL-3.0 License, see [License](https://github.com/Ward727a/godot_datatable_plugin/blob/master/LICENSE) for more info.
+This plugin is licensed under the MIT License, see [License](https://github.com/Ward727a/godot_datatable_plugin/blob/master/LICENSE) for more info.